GeorgiChochev/nvim-devdocs/README.md

 # nvim-devdocs

 nvim-devdocs is a plugin which brings [DevDocs](https://devdocs.io) documentations into neovim.
-Install, search and preview documentations directly inside neovim in markdown format with telescope integration.
+Install, search and preview documentations directly inside neovim in markdown format with Snacks.picker integration.
 You can also use custom commands like [glow](https://github.com/charmbracelet/glow) to render the markdown for a better experience.

 ## Preview